The 50 Most Beloved TV Couples of All Time

 Kevin and Winnie, The Wonder Years

 You cannot think childhood love—your first crush, the first time you hold hands, your first kiss—without thinking of The Wonder Years’ Kevin (Fred Savage) and Winnie (Danica McKellar).
 These two, whose story was set in the late ‘60s and early ‘70s, exemplified everything pure and magical about coming-of-age romance.

-Kevin and Winnie were two kids who grew up as neighbors and, despite naively promising to be together no matter what, they ended up going their separate ways—and challenging viewers to live with that reality.
-“Things never turn out exactly the way you plan them,” Kevin said in the series finale, subverting the audience’s hope that he and Winnie would ultimately live happily ever after.
+Kevin and Winnie were two kids who grew up as neighbors and, despite naively promising to be together no matter what, ended up going their separate ways, challenging viewers to live with that reality.
+"Things never turn out exactly the way you plan them," Kevin said in the series finale, subverting the audience's hope that he and Winnie would ultimately live happily ever after.

 Edith and Archie, All in the Family

 “Those were the days,” right?
-For nearly the entirety of the 1970s, audiences were entertained by the antics between Archie and Edith Bunker on the Norman Lear series All in the Family.
-Archie (Carroll O’Connor) was frequently referred to as a “lovable bigot” who was struggling to handle the constantly changing world around him.
+For nearly the entirety of the 1970s, audiences were entertained by the antics of Archie and Edith Bunker on the Norman Lear series All in the Family.
+Archie (Carroll O'Connor) was frequently referred to as a “lovable bigot” who was struggling to handle the constantly changing world around him.
 Edith (Jean Stapleton), on the other hand, had a huge heart and—despite being a bit ditzy—often delivered nuggets of wisdom.
 These two were the definition of the mantra “opposites attract.”

 George and Louise, The Jeffersons

 George and Louise had a similar relationship to that of Archie and Edith.
 While both women were kind counterparts to their loud-mouthed husbands, Louise stood her ground and proved that she could go toe-to-toe more so than Edith did.
-At the end of the day, though, George and Louise loved each other and they made history on one of the longest-running American series with a primarily black cast.
+At the end of the day, though, George and Louise loved each other, and they made history on one of the longest-running American series with a primarily black cast.